byambaa1982/byambaa1982.github.io/_posts/2023-05-19-simpleflask.md

 [Source Code](https://github.com/byambaa1982/python_cources_for_beginers/tree/main/Mini%20Project%202)

+`Flask` is a micro web framework written in Python.
+It's considered a micro framework because it does not require particular tools or libraries, but it's expandable and can support complex applications as well.
+It has a very small and easy-to-understand code base, and provides only a few essential components out of the box, such as routing, request handling, and HTML templating.
+However, it's highly extensible and allows you to add more functionality through extensions and libraries, including database integration, form validation, authentication, and more.

+Here's why you might want to choose Flask for your web development project:

+1. `Simplicity and Ease of Use`: Flask is very simple to set up and use.
+It's a good choice if you're new to web development, if you're a solo developer, or if you're working on a small project.
+The Flask documentation is very comprehensive and easy to understand.

+2. `Flexibility`: Flask is very flexible.
+It doesn't make many decisions for you, which means you have the freedom to structure your application however you like and use whatever libraries or tools you prefer.
+This is a contrast to more "batteries-included" frameworks, like Django, which come with more built-in tools but are also more prescriptive.

+3. `Lightweight`: Flask is lightweight and has a small footprint, meaning it uses less system resources and can run efficiently on small servers.

+4. `Extensibility`: Even though Flask is lightweight and simple, it can be extended with various extensions to add functionalities such as SQL databases, authentication, form handling, and more.
+This makes it a good choice for both simple and complex projects.

+5. `Community and Ecosystem`: Flask has a large and active community of developers, so it's easy to find help when you need it.
+There are many tutorials, guides, and examples available, as well as a large number of libraries and extensions.

+6. `Integration with Python ecosystem`: Since Flask is a Python framework, you have access to the vast Python ecosystem and all its libraries for tasks such as data analysis, machine learning, and more.

+Overall, Flask provides a nice balance between simplicity, flexibility, and power, which makes it a popular choice for web development in Python.
 Creating a Flask application usually requires two primary files: an app.py file which will contain your application's code, and a requirements.txt file to list any dependencies your application might have.
 In this case, our Flask application will be very basic and will just display a "Hello, World!" message when someone accesses it.